AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ## What does authority string default to if I provide "authority" and "azureCloudOptions"?

 If the developer provides `azureCloudOptions`, MSAL.js will overwrite any value provided in the `authority`.
 MSAL.js will also give preference to the parameters provided in a `request` over `configuration`.
 Please note that if `azureCloudOptions` are set in the configuration, they will take precedence over `authority` in the `request`.
-If the developer needs to overwrite this, they need to set `azureCloudOptions` in the request.
+If the developer needs to overwrite this, they need to set `azureCloudOptions` in the `request`.

 ## What should I set my `redirectUri` to?